Key facts

 Course overview

-Each year 2.8 million hospitalisations in Australia result in surgical interventions.
-With a skills shortage in the intraoperative specialty area, Deakin’s Graduate Diploma of Intraoperative Nursing will equip you to join this growth area and help meet the growing demand for intraoperative nurses.
+Each year 2.8 million hospitalisations in Australia result in surgical interventions.* With a skills shortage in the intraoperative specialty area, Deakin’s Graduate Certificate of Intraoperative Nursing will equip you to join this growth area and help meet the growing demand for intraoperative nurses.

-Ranked #16 in the world, our School of Nursing and Midwifery is one of Australia’s largest and most established schools.
+Ranked #14 in the world^, our School of Nursing and Midwifery is one of Australia’s largest and most established schools.
 You’ll be learning from the best with the School’s cutting-edge research recognised as well above world standard#.
 Our strong industry connections mean you will be guided by experts in perioperative nursing as you explore the current and emerging trends, concepts, knowledge and evidence that provides the policy and practice framework in which the care of surgical patients takes place.

-Deakin’s Graduate Diploma of Intraoperative Nursing will enable you to take the next step in your nursing career.
+Deakin’s Graduate Certificate of Intraoperative Nursing will enable you to take the next step in your nursing career.
 You will develop specialty knowledge of the core principles and concepts of intraoperative nursing and collaborative management with a specific focus on the global, national, and local quality and safety standards.

 You will feel empowered to step up as a leader in evidence-based intraoperative care, helping to drive change to improve the quality of nursing care and patient outcomes.